sheodox/dotfiles/README.md

 * [a patched nerd font](https://github.com/ryanoasis/nerd-fonts#font-installation)
 * [`gem install solargraph`](https://github.com/castwide/solargraph)

-Clone this repository somewhere, then run `stow *`
+Clone this repository to your home directory, then run `stow nvim` (replace nvim with any other directory name here).